What does the Bible say about work?

 A Biblical Work Perspective

 Remember that your self-worth and identity are rooted in Christ and the person God made you to be.
-While it's OK to be proud of your work—whether in school or in your job—getting praised by your teachers or your employer should not be the sole source of your sense of significance.
+While it's OK to be proud of your work—whether as a student or employee—getting praised by your teachers or your boss should not be the sole source of your sense of significance.
+Nor should you let failure or rejection at work define who you are as a person.

 In Ecclesiastes 2:4-11, King Solomon talks about trying to find the meaning of life through projects and work.
 Even though he was able to feel somewhat satisfied by a job well done, his final conclusion was this: "Yet when I surveyed all that my hands had done and what I had toiled to achieve, everything was meaningless, a chasing after the wind; nothing was gained under the sun."